matthewfeickert/talk-ichep-2022/talk.md

 ]
 .kol-1-2[
 <br>
+- .bold[TODO: NEED TO REVISE THIS GIVEN CURRENT DISCUSSIONS]
 - Show hardware acceleration giving .bold[order of magnitude speedup] for some models!
 - Improvements over traditional
    - 10 hrs to 30 min; 20 min to 10 sec